carolynw25/ProjectX/README.md

 # ProjectX
 CSG4144 (Introduction to Bioinformatic Algorithms) Project to analyze expression data
-Team Members: Kushal Gaddam, Akhilesh Makam, Carolyn Wang, Devin Wylde
+Team Members (Team 4): Kushal Gaddam, Akhilesh Makam, Carolyn Wang, Devin Wylde

 For this project we will be using a dataset from refine.bio #ERP109789 called "RNA-seq of human neurons derived from H9 embryonic stem cell lines treated with BDNF, TrkB agonist ZEB 85 or NT4 against untreated controls".